Mike Reed (American football coach)

-Michael Jerome Reed (born August 16, 1972) is an American football coach and former player who is currently the special teams coordinator and cornerbacks coach at Clemson University.
+Michael Jerome Reed (born August 16, 1972) is an American football coach and former player.
+He is the assistant head coach, special teams coordinator, and cornerbacks coach at Clemson University.
 He previously served as an assistant coach at North Carolina State University, Philadelphia Eagles, University of Richmond and Kiel Baltic Hurricanes.

 Playing career

 Reed played college football at Boston College for four seasons.
-Reed was drafted in the seventh round of the 1995 NFL Draft as the final pick of the expansion Carolina Panthers making him Mr. Irrelevant.
-He played in three games (one in 1995 and two in 1996) and registered two tackles.
+He was selected in the seventh round of the 1995 NFL draft as the final pick of the expansion Carolina Panthers making him Mr. Irrelevant.
+Reed played in three games (one in 1995 and two in 1996) and registered two tackles.
 He also played two seasons in the NFL Europe with the Frankfurt Galaxy.

 Coaching career

 Kiel Baltic Hurricanes

 Following his playing career, Reed began his coaching career as a defensive backs coach with the Kiel Baltic Hurricanes in 2000.

 Richmond

-In 2000, Reed joined the University of Richmond as their wide receivers, tight ends and defensive backs coach.
+In 2000, Reed joined the University of Richmond as their wide receivers, tight ends, and defensive backs coach.